 While trade promotion spend by CPG manufacturers continues to increase, retailer compliance is trending downward, especially when performance is measured at the store/day/SKU level

 Promotions are vitally important for both retailers and suppliers.
 Despite some retailers’ focus on Every Day Low Pricing (EDLP) and the growing emergence of discount retailers, promotions play an integral part in driving category volumes and profitability for retailers.
 For brand owners, the role of promotions is just as crucial.
-Promotions can drive volume and steal market share, and are key in encouraging shopper behaviour with respect to trial and switching.
+Effective Promotional Execution can drive volume and steal market share, and are key in encouraging shopper behaviour with respect to trial and switching.

 Reasons Why Promotions Can Go Off Track: